Richard of York, 3rd Duke of York: Legacy

 Within a few weeks of Richard of York's death, his eldest surviving son was acclaimed King Edward IV and finally established the House of York on the throne following a decisive victory over the Lancastrians at the Battle of Towton.
-After an occasionally tumultuous reign, he died in 1483 and was succeeded by his twelve-year-old son, Edward V, who was himself succeeded after 86 days by his uncle, York's youngest son, Richard III.
+After an occasionally tumultuous reign, he died in 1483 and was succeeded by his twelve-year-old son, Edward V, who was himself deposed after 86 days by his uncle, York's youngest son, Richard III.

 Richard of York's grandchildren included Edward V and Elizabeth of York.
 Elizabeth married Henry VII, founder of the Tudor dynasty, and became the mother of Henry VIII, Margaret Tudor and Mary Tudor.
 All future English monarchs would come from the line of Henry VII and Elizabeth, and therefore from Richard of York himself.

-In theatre, Richard appears in Shakespeare's plays Henry VI, Part 1, in Henry VI, Part 2 and in Henry VI, Part 3.
+In theatre, Richard appears in Shakespeare's plays Henry VI, Part 1, Henry VI, Part 2, and Henry VI, Part 3.

 Richard of York is the subject of the popular mnemonic "Richard of York Gave Battle in Vain" to remember the colours of a rainbow in order (Red, Orange, Yellow, Green, Blue, Indigo, Violet—ROYGBIV).